-- The use of wind instruments will generally be permitted if all health and safety protection measures are observed (physical distancing, increased cleaning and disinfection). - Considering the amount of time required to clean wind instruments, an instrument should be loaned to one student at a time for a period of several weeks (time block).
-This instrument should then be cleaned under the supervision of the music educator before being loaned to another student. - Additional details will be provided to the schools and music educators concerned as to the respective cleaning method to follow for each wind instrument. - Students should be arranged so that they are not directly facing each other. - Students should maintain a physical distance of at least two (2) metres (including instrument) and ideally four (4) metres when possible when using a wind instrument or participating in other musical activities.
+- While the province remains in yellow phase, the use of wind instruments will generally be permitted if all health and safety protection measures are observed (physical distancing, increased cleaning and disinfection).
+If a zone or the province returns to orange or red, the use of wind instruments will be suspended. - Considering the amount of time required to clean wind instruments, an instrument should be loaned to one student at a time for a period of several weeks (time block).
+This instrument should then be cleaned under the supervision of the music educator before being loaned to another student. - Students should be arranged so that they are not directly facing each other. - Students should maintain a physical distance of at least two (2) metres (including instrument) and ideally four (4) metres when possible when using a wind instrument or participating in other musical activities.
 If distancing and cleaning measures cannot be followed, wind instruments will not be permitted for use.